Girl Scouts of Colorado

 You can read more about these amazing Inductees: Women In the Hall

-- Visit a History Colorado Museum or other museum and share what you learned with your troop, service unit, or another group of girls in your life.
+- Visit a History Colorado Museum, Center for Colorado Women’s History or other museum and share what you learned with your troop, service unit, or another group of girls in your life.

-- Attend a CWHF Event – see Upcoming Activities Page and share your experience with your troop, service unit or another group of girls in your life.
+- Attend a CWHF Event – see Events Page and share your experience with your troop, service unit or another group of girls in your life.

 After your Girl Scout/Girl Scout troop has earned this patch,